SND Arena

 The SND Arena, officially ueno SND Arena for sponsorship reasons, is an indoor multi-use sport and event venue in Asunción, Paraguay, located within the Complejo SND.
 With its new capacity of seats it was renovated and inaugurated in August 2018.
 It is used mainly for sports events, such as basketball, handball, futsal, volleyball, skating, gymnastics, among others; and also for music concerts.
+In October 2025 it hosted the largest collective wedding in Paraguayan history with more than 600 couples being married at the same time.

 An interior view of SND Arena.